mr7495/COVID-CTset/README.md

     <em>The distribution of our dataset</em>
 </p>

-As indicated this dataset is shared in two parts. **The first part with the name (Training&Validation.zip) contains the images for training and validating the networks in five folds.
+As indicated this dataset is shared in two parts. **The first part with the name (Training&Validation.zip) contains the images for training, validation, and testing the networks in five folds.
 You can also find the CSV files of the images(labels) in the CSV folder.<br />
 The second part (COVID-CTset.zip) contains the whole dataset for each patient.**

 **Each patient has three folders (SR_2, SR_3, SR_4), which each folder show one sequence of the lung HRCT scan images of that patient (One time the patient's lung opens and closes).
 Each of these folders show the CT scans of the same patient that was recorded with different thickness.**